jennyhuangg/nominee_predict/README.md

 TODO

 ## Feature set generation
 This is how we generated our data.
+We would have included this in the python notebook but due to memory errors we had to run these through scripts on our local machines.

 ### Merge Justice and Case data